PhilipYip1988/python-tutorials/006_collections/readme.md

 ## The string collection

-We have discussed in Python how a string can be regarded as both a fundamental datatype and also a collection of individual characters.
+Previous tutorials discussed how a string can be regarded as both a fundamental datatype and also a collection of individual characters.
 In other words an individual character in Python is classified as a string.
-Let's explore some of the collection characteristics a string has:
+Some of the collection characteristics of a string can be explored:

 ### Concatenation